-- Reduce the number of table joins needed to query the system.
-Effectively, this means trying to keep transactions to a single fact table, with a simple, single inner join to all peripheral dimensional tables. - Where possible ensure dimensional tables are denormalized down to single tables rather than chains of tables.
-Star schemas are best, with snowflake schemas being even better. - Instead of using columns from the fact table for dimensional attributes, create dimensional tables or indexed views BEFORE adding them to the model schema.
+• Reduce the number of table joins needed to query the system.
+Effectively, this means trying to keep transactions to a single fact table, with a simple, single inner join to all peripheral dimensional tables.

+- Where possible ensure dimensional tables are denormalized down to single tables rather than chains of tables.
+The use of star schemas or snowflake schemas (The snowflake schema is a variation of the star schema, featuring normalization of dimension tables) are a better approach. - Instead of using columns from the fact table for dimensional attributes, create dimensional tables or indexed views BEFORE adding them to the model schema.
 The cost of finding unique values and keys from deep fact tables for each query can be a very expensive and will heavily affect performance. - Index all primary and foreign key columns.
 Also, relational databases often perform better with numeric keys. - Inner joins are generally the cheapest joins to create and process.
 So, try and ensure keys are a perfect match between tables. - Reduce or remove all "blob" columns from tables that will be used for analytics.
 Due to their size, they can impede read speed.
 Instead, put them in adjunct tables that can be drawn in if needed.